FranciscoKnebel/fcc-metadata/README.md

 </ul>

 ###### File response
-After the file upload, you will receive a JSON response, including the name, type, encoding and size of the file.
+After the file upload, you will receive a JSON response, including the name, type and size of the file.

 #### Demo